-For more information on how this affects your data protection obligations and what you need to do, read Leaving the EU – 6 steps to take.
+For more information on how this affects your data protection obligations and what you need to do, read Data Protection if there’s a no-deal Brexit.

 What will the UK data protection law be if we leave without a deal?

 The Data Protection Act 2018 (DPA 2018), which currently supplements and tailors the GDPR within the UK, will continue to apply.

 The provisions of the GDPR will be incorporated directly into UK law if we leave the EU without a deal, to sit alongside the DPA 2018.

 New DP exit regulations have been passed which will make technical amendments to the GDPR so that it works in a UK-only context from exit day.